sthaid/proj_mandelbrot_set2/android-project/README.txt

   - Privacy Policy URL
     .
 Privacy policy is a complex subject, websites are available to create and host privacy policy
     .
-Since reversi doesn't collect personal data, I provide privacy_policy.md, on github, containing "No personal data is collected.".
+Since this app doesn't collect personal data, I provide privacy_policy.md, on github, containing "No personal data is collected.".
   - App Icon 512x512
     .
 I used setup_files/create_ic_launcher.c.
   - Feature Graphic 1024x500
     .
-I captured a screenshot from the linux version of Reversi, which is landscape;
-      and scaled to 1024x500, using proj_jpeg_merge/image_merge program.
+I captured a screenshot from the linux version of this program, and scaled to 1024x500, using proj_jpeg_merge/image_merge program.
          $ ./image_merge -o 1024x500 screenshot.jpg
   - Two phone screenshots